Coloquinte/torchSR/README.md

 * [REDS](https://seungjunnah.github.io/Datasets/reds)
 * [Set5](http://people.rennes.inria.fr/Aline.Roumy/results/SR_BMVC12.html), [Set14](https://paperswithcode.com/dataset/set14), [B100](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/), [Urban100](https://paperswithcode.com/dataset/urban100)

+All datasets are defined in `torchsr.datasets`.
+They return a list of images, with the high-resolution image followed by downscaled or degraded versions.
+Data augmentation methods are provided in `torchsr.transforms`.

-They are downloaded automatically when using the `download=True` flag, or by running the corresponding script i.e. `./scripts/download_div2k.sh`.
+Datasets are downloaded automatically when using the `download=True` flag, or by running the corresponding script i.e. `./scripts/download_div2k.sh`.

-## Transforms

-Transforms are used for preprocessing and data augmentation.
-They are applied identically to the original and downscaled image.

-This repository defines several transforms that follow torchvision conventions:
-* ToTensor, ToPILImage
-* Compose
-* RandomCrop
-* ColorJitter
-* GaussianBlur
-* RandomHorizontalFlip, RandomVerticalFlip, RandomFlipTurn

 ## Training

 A script is available to train the models from scratch, evaluate them, and much more.
-Install the dependencies first, as shown here:
+It is not part of the pip package, and requires additional dependencies.

 ```bash
 pip install piq tqdm tensorboard  # Additional dependencies
 python main.py -h